otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    sender instance tag, so the Prekey Server knows to which device to respond to.
-1. The Prekey Server checks if there are any Prekey Ensembles available for the identity and for the versions advertised on the "Prekey Ensemble Query Retrieval message".
+1. The Prekey Server checks if there are any Prekey Ensembles available for the identity and for the versions advertised in the "Prekey Ensemble Query Retrieval message".
 If there are none (or any of its values are missing), it sends a "No Prekey Ensembles in Storage" message.
 1. The Prekey Server selects Prekey Ensembles for each requested versions